Harsh Dev Singh: Early life

-His father was Thakur Das, who died in 1996 the year Harsh Dev Singh won his first Legislative Assembly election.

-Harsh Dev Singh graduated from Sainik School Nagrota in 1977.
-He earned a Bachelor's in Commerce followed by a Masters in English from Jammu University in 1982.
-He returned to Jammu University to earn a Bachelors of Law in 1991.
+Harsh Dev Singh won his first Legislative Assembly election in 1996.Harsh Dev Singh graduated from Sainik School Nagrota in 1977.
+He has done L.L.B (professional) and M.A in English literature from University of Jammu.
+He has done Advanced Course in "International Humanitarian Law" from Boston in USA.
+He received the highest honour when he was invited to Harvard University in America which is considered to be the top most University of the world.

 Career

 Member of Jammu and Kashmir Legislative Assembly

 Harsh Dev Singh has won three elections from the Ramnagar constituency and served as a member of the Jammu and Kashmir Legislative Assembly continuously for 18 years from 1996 till 2014.
 In his first term he received the Best Legislator Award.
+In view of his outstanding contributions and for espousing the cause of poor, downtrodden, farmers, unemployed youth, and employees besides various other sections of the society, he was conferred with "Star of Jammu", award by the then Haryana Governor Sh.
+Babu Parmanand.
+He was also honoured with "Baba Sahib Bhim Rao Ambedkar Award" by a Jammu based organization.

+He is the only politician of JK invited by IMPA, a Govt. of J&K Training Institute, to give Lectures/and conduct orientation programmes on constitution and J&K laws of newly inducted IAS/KAS officers in J&K cadre.

+He was appointed as a Resource Person to impart trainings to the newly elected 55 MLAs and MLCs in 2014 by the Mufti Sayeed led State government.
+He lost in 2024.

 Minister of Education, 2002

 Harsh Dev Singh was sworn in as the minister of education after the 2002 Jammu and Kashmir Legislative Assembly elections.
 He was the first ever cabinet minister from the Panthers Party.

 Under Harsh Dev, English became the compulsory language from first grade in all government schools.
 In his term as education minister the government opened 22 new degree colleges.
 Prior to which 32 colleges had been established in a 100 years time.
-They also opened over 10,000 new schools in the state.
+They also opened over 11,000 new schools in the state.
+He also created history by promoting 22000 employees of Education department within three years.

 To deal with teaching staff shortages in remote areas, Harsh Dev moved 2,800 teachers from cities back to their original rural postings.

+His performance as Education Minister of J&K was publicly appreciated by then Union Minister for Human Resources Development, Sh.
+Arjun Singh in a conference in presence of various Education Ministers of different States, He received Best citizen of India Award from a Delhi based international organization.
+He has also been conferred with 'Glory of India' (Gold Medalist) Award.

+He is the only Minister in the history of J&K whose work proficiency and competency was appreciated by the entire 86 MLAs in the legislative Assembly.